-- 1. All learners at a school have a democratic right to due process. - 2.
+- 1. All learners at school have a democratic right to due process. - 2.
 No person may unfairly discriminate against a learner.
 All learners shall enjoy equal treatment before the law and shall receive equal protection and benefits of the law. - 3.
 Every learner has inherent dignity and has the right to have his/her human dignity respected.
 Every learner has a right to privacy.
 However, the principal or an educator may search a learner's property on his/her reasonable suspicion following acceptable and reasonable search methods. - 4.
-A learner shall not be treated or punished in a cruel, inhuman or degrading manner and corporal punishment shall not be allowed. - 5.
+A learner shall not be treated or punished in a cruel, inhuman or degrading manner and corporal punishment will not be allowed. - 5.
 Learners may not be locked up in solitary confinement or detention. - 6.
 Learners shall have, subject to the rules contained in this code, freedom of speech. - 7.
 Learners have the right to a clean and safe environment that is conducive to education. - 8.
 Everyone has a right to education and to further education, which the state must make progressively available and accessible. - 9.
-The right to education includes the right to attend all classes, to learn and be taught in all approved subjects, to be informed regularly about school progress, to make use of all school facilities during school hours and to have the potential of all learners fully developed.
+The right to education includes the right to attend all classes, to learn and be taught in all approved subjects, to be informed regularly about school progress, to make use of all school facilities during school hours and to have the potential of all learners fully developed. - 10.
+A learner who falls pregnant may not be prevented from attending school.